eins78/Bachelor/Verteidigung/index.md

 - extends `Markdown` <small>(more than just 'web')</small>

 <aside class="notes">
+  in more: wikitext, textile, …

+  out more: eBooks, .docx file :)

   Examples: MD has headings, list, links. pandoc has footnotes, tables, etc. pandoc also handles links as footnotes, etc.